 Trapped in Pain?

-Trigger points in the lower trap can cause soreness at the base of the skull and also at the top of the shoulder blades as well as a burning type of pain between the scapula and spine.
+Myofascial trigger points in the lower trap can cause soreness at the base of the skull and also at the top of the shoulder blades as well as a burning sensation between the scapula and spine.

 The trapezius is responsible, along with other muscles, for elevation, depression, and adduction of the scapula as well as extension of the head, cervical and thoracic spine.